redstone-finance/redstone-docs/docs/introduction.md

 ### Problem #3: dApps are overly dependent on relayers.

 - Relayers are intermediaries that process data to be used for ‘on-chain’ activity.
-Completely relying on relayers creates a point of centralization which may result in a stoppage of data delivery posing a risk to the application.
+Completely relying on relayers creates a point of centralization which may result in a stoppage of data delivery posing a risk to an application.

 #### Our Solution